xls2web/x2w/README.md

 x2w.js - xls2web jQuery plug-in
 ===============================

 x2w.js is a jQuery plugin that bridges your custom Microsoft Excel spreadsheet saved on Onedrive (former Skydrive) and your website DOM elements.
-It is aimed at making your Excel mash-up development process  as easy as calling your spreadheet by token and further processing of a JSON response.
+Inspired by www.excelmashup.com this small library is aimed at making your Excel mash-up development process  as easy as calling your spreadheet by token and further processing of a JSON response.

 The following four steps make the basic usage scenario: